zkamvar/isc-proposal/isc-proposal.md

 - Phase 3: Beta testing, conversion, and deployment **(11 weeks)**
   - **Week 15-18:** Test conversion on lesson infrastructure
   - **Week 19:** Release updated workbench and varnish as a Quarto theme
-  - **Week 20-25:** remove outputs from python lessons, convert to Quarto, validate, and release lessons.
+  - **Week 20-25:** remove outputs from Python lessons, convert to Quarto, validate, and release lessons.